mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/service_workers/index.md

 The service worker is what makes the application work offline while making sure the application is always up to date.
 To do this well, the service worker should include the following:

-- Version number (or other identifier)
+- Version number (or other identifier).
 - List of resources to cache.
-- Cache version name
+- Cache version name.

-The service worker is also responsive for:
+The service worker is also responsible for:

-- Installing the cache when the app is installed
+- Installing the cache when the app is installed.
-- Updating itself and the other application file as needed
+- Updating itself and the other application file as needed.
-- Remove files that are no longer used.
+- Removing cached files that are no longer used.

 We achieve these tasks by reacting to three service worker events, including the